-The development of the Federal Columbia River Power System in the Pacific Northwest began in the 1930s under a Program of regional cooperation to meet the needs of electric power production, land reclamation, flood control, navigation, recreation, and other river uses.
+The development of the Federal Columbia River Power System in the Pacific Northwest began in the 1930s under a program of regional cooperation to meet the needs of electric power production, land reclamation, flood control, navigation, recreation, and other river uses.
 From the beginning, the federal government played a major role in the development of one of the largest multiple-use river systems in the world.
-The U.S. Army Corps of Engineers and the Bureau of Reclamation built more than 30 hydropower dams (many have other purposes in addition to power generation, such as flood control, irrigation, and navigation) in the Pacific Northwest.
-In addition to the federal dams, investorowned and publicly owned utilities also built a major system of dams and generating facilities, beginning in the late 1800s.
+The U.S. Army Corps of Engineers and the Bureau of Reclamation built more than 30 hydropower dams (many have other purposes in addition to power generation, such as flood control, irrigation, recreation, and navigation) in the Pacific Northwest.
+In addition to the federal dams, investor-owned and publicly owned utilities also built a major system of dams and generating facilities, beginning in the late 1800s.

 Congress directed the Bonneville Power Administration, beginning in the Bonneville Project Act of 1937, to market electricity from the federal generating projects on the river and to build and operate transmission lines to deliver the power from the dams.
-The first federal dam on the Columbia, Bonneville, was completed in 1938 (the first dam on the Columbia, Rock Island, was competed in 1933 and owned by Puget Sound Power & Light Co., now part of Puget Sound Energy).
+The first federal dam on the Columbia, Bonneville, was completed in 1938 (the first dam on the Columbia, Rock Island, was competed in 1933 and built by Puget Sound Power & Light Co., now part of Puget Sound Energy).
 Bonneville, the agency, is to sell the power at rates set only high enough to cover the costs of operating the system and to repay the federal investment in the hydropower system over a reasonable period of time.
-Today, the Federal Columbia River Power system includes these dams: